paramveer/review_and_approve/README.md

   check out delta.css in the gem and override the styles in your application
 ```

-## Limitations
+## Limitations and Warnings
 * only certified on Rails 3.1, ruby 1.9.2
-* Currently depends on the application to call attr_accessible
+* Currently depends on the application to set up attr_accessible properly, else all mass-assignment would be disabled (You *should* have attr_accessible set up on rails 3.x anyway)

 ## Contributing